 Residential Water damage is an emergency related service homeowner’s need when they discover unwanted water has intruding into the living space of their homes.
 Such water can result from a broken water pipe, toilet overflow, drain backup or appliance malfunction.

 An unfortunate statistic that comes from the Insurance Research Industry is that 98% of all basements in the US will at some point experience some sort of residential water damage.
 Another interesting fact is that many homeowners are not aware that the homeowner’s policy they have selected to protect their home may not include this coverage.
 Basements flood as a result of 4 sources of water typically and only 1 is covered under the normal dwelling package.

-The first cause for a flooded basement is a fresh water issue resulting from an appliance, plumbing fixture or broken water pipe.
+he first cause for a flooded basement is a fresh water issue resulting from an appliance, plumbing fixture or broken water pipe.
 If water from any of these sources causes residential water damage, coverage is typically not an issue as this is municipal water you are paying for and is considered a part of the home.

 The second reason a basement floods is water backing up through a sewer or drain and this is where you will need the additional coverage.
 The precise wording for this coverage is, backup of sewer or drain and if you have it you are probably not going to have a reason for a denial of your claim if your basement floods from a sewer or drain.
 If you do not have the backup of sewer or drain addendum then it is almost certain your claim will be denied.
 It is recommended to have a conversation with your insurance carrier and make sure you add this coverage.
 Policies can be remarkably affordable and limits for coverage can be as high as $20,000.00.